TugboatQA/docs/examples/wordpress/index.md

-# Wordpress
+# WordPress

-These instructions show how to configure Tugboat for a typical Wordpress repository.
+These instructions show how to configure Tugboat for a typical WordPress repository.
 Every site tends to have slightly different requirements, so further customization may be required, but this should get you started.